 Biography

 Sally Mann lives and works in Lexington, Virginia.
-A Guggenheim fellow and a three-time recipient of the National Endowment for the Arts fellowship, Mann has been the subject of two documentaries: Blood Ties (1994), which was nominated for an Academy Award, and What Remains (2006), which premiered at Sundance and was nominated for an Emmy for Best Documentary in 2008.
-Mann's Hold Still: A Memoir with Photographs (2015) received universal critical acclaim; it was named a finalist for the 2015 National Book Awards and in 2016 won the Andrew Carnegie Medal for Excellence in Nonfiction.
-In 2018, the National Gallery of Art, Washington D.C. and the Peabody Essex Museum, Salem, MA mounted a major mid-career exhibition, A Thousand Crossings.
-The show, which included more than 125 photographs, traveled through 2020 to the J. Paul Getty Museum, Los Angeles; The Museum of Fine Arts, Houston; Galerie nationale du Jeu de Paume, Paris; and the High Museum of Art, Atlanta.
+She is a Guggenheim Fellow and a three-time recipient of the National Endowment for the Arts fellowship.
+Her work has been the subject of two documentaries: Blood Ties (1994), nominated for an Academy Award, and What Remains (2006), which premiered at Sundance and was nominated for an Emmy.
+Her memoir, Hold Still (2015), was a finalist for the National Book Awards and won the Andrew Carnegie Medal for Excellence in Nonfiction.
+In 2018, Mann was honored with a major mid-career retrospective, A Thousand Crossings, organized by the National Gallery of Art and the Peabody Essex Museum.
+The exhibition traveled through 2020 to the J. Paul Getty Museum, the Museum of Fine Arts, Houston, the Jeu de Paume in Paris, and the High Museum of Art in Atlanta.
+In 2025, Mann will release a new book of photographs, Art Work: On the Creative Life, continuing her exploration of the Southern landscape and the emotional terrain it holds.

 Works